-- Buses Pretty much any bus you could need for getting along the Algarve can be booked from Eva Transportes.
+- Buses: Pretty much any bus you could need for getting along the Algarve can be booked from Eva Transportes.
 For other destinations in Portugal, see Rede Expressos.
 For travel from Faro to Seville in Spain, go to the ALSA website.

-- Airport transfers Where available, book from Shuttle Direct.
+- Airport transfers: Where available, book from Shuttle Direct.

-If you are arriving at the bus station, you can catch many of the town´s buses just outside across the street from the bus station exit, including buses 14 and 16 that will take you to the beach.
+- Location: The bus station is also in the city center and is even closer to the Marina than the train station.
+It is located on the Avenida da República.
+If you are arriving at the bus station, you can catch many of the town's buses just outside across the street from the bus station exit, including buses 14 and 16 that will take you to the beach.
 Again, most of what there is to see in Faro can be done so on foot.

 How to Get to Lagos

-- By train The journey takes 1h45 and costs about 7€.
+- By train: The journey takes 1h 45 minutes.

-- By Bus The bus from Faro to Lagos takes about 1h30 and costs around 6€ one way.
+- By bus: The bus from Faro to Lagos takes about 1h 30 minutes.

-- By Car It takes about an hour by car to get to Lagos from Faro, on the A22.
+- By car: It takes about an hour by car to get to Lagos from Faro on the A22.
 The journey is about 90km (55 miles).

 How to Get to Tavira